-Several herbal remedies have been studied as a treatment for anxiety, including kava, passionflower and valerian, but more research is needed to understand the risks and benefits.
+Several herbal remedies have been studied as a treatment for anxiety, but more research is needed to understand the risks and benefits.
 Here's what we know — and don't know:

-- Passionflower.
-There are a few small clinical trials which suggest that passionflower might help with anxiety.
-In many commercial products, passionflower is often combined with other herbs, making it difficult to distinguish the unique qualities of each herb.
-Passionflower is generally considered safe when taken as directed, but some studies found it can cause drowsiness, dizziness and confusion.
+- Passion flower.
+A few small clinical trials suggest that passion flower might help with anxiety.
+In many commercial products, passion flower is combined with other herbs, making it difficult to distinguish the unique qualities of each herb.
+Passion flower is generally considered safe when taken as directed, but some studies found it can cause drowsiness, dizziness and confusion.

 - Valerian.
 In some studies, people who used valerian reported less anxiety and stress.
 In other studies, people reported no benefit.
-Valerian is generally considered safe at recommended doses, but since long-term safety trials are lacking, don't take it for more than a few weeks at a time.
-It can cause some side effects such as headaches and drowsiness.
+Valerian is generally considered safe at recommended doses, but since long-term safety trials are lacking, don't take it for more than a few weeks at a time, unless your doctor approves.
+It can cause some side effects such as headaches, dizziness and drowsiness.

 If you're considering taking any herbal supplement as a treatment for anxiety, talk to your doctor first, especially if you take other medications.
 The interaction of some herbal supplements and certain medications can cause serious side effects.